Surreal Photos Onboard a Chinese Cruise Ship

-Chris’ most recent series Cruise was shot on board a Chinese cruise ship while on a three-day trip from the Baoshan port in Shanghai to Hong Kong, with a short stopover in Okinawa, Japan.
+Round’s most recent series, Cruise, was shot on board a Chinese cruise ship while he was on a three-day trip from the Baoshan port in Shanghai to Hong Kong, with a short stopover in Okinawa, Japan.

 Videos by VICE

-VICE asked Chris to talk us through his nautical photo diary, the isolation of being a non-Chinese speaker amidst 4000 others, and why cruises are becoming so increasingly popular in China.
+VICE asked Chris to talk us through his nautical photo diary, the isolation of being a non-Chinese speaker amid 4000 others, and why cruises are becoming so increasingly popular in China.

-VICE: Hey Chris, your photos paint this cruise ship as a sort of surreal mini world.
+VICE: Your photos paint this cruise ship as a sort of surreal mini world.
 What was it like on board?

-Chris Round: The ship was enormous, one of the largest at sea: 18 decks high, 2,000 rooms.
-Yes, it was a kind of mini world, a floating resort/Westfield with lots of restaurants, bars (including an English pub), a couple of theatres, a casino, galleries, cafes, and a shopping mall.
-Walking around the inside you’d barely know you were on a ship.
-It carried about 4,000 passengers and about 1,500 staff.
+Chris Round: The ship was enormous, one of the largest at sea: eighteen decks high, two thousand rooms.
+Yes, it was a kind of mini world, a floating resort/Westfield with lots of restaurants, bars (including an English pub), a couple of theaters, a casino, galleries, cafes, and a shopping mall.
+Walking around the inside, you’d barely know you were on a ship.
+It carried about four thousand passengers and about fifteen hundred staff.

 What did people do for fun?

-On the deck areas the younger passengers were more active, taking part in things like the surf simulator, rock climbing, and jogging tracks.
+On the deck areas, the younger passengers were more active, taking part in things like the surf simulator, rock climbing, and jogging tracks.
 The older passengers spent more time relaxing by the pools and spas and taking in the view.
-On the inside the music theatres were very popular with all groups, as were live bands, karaoke, discos, and the casino.
+On the inside, the music theaters were very popular with all groups, as were live bands, karaoke, discos, and the casino.

 Are cruises a big thing in China?